aws/iot-atlas/src/hugo/content/en-us/implementations/aws/telemetry_archiving/iot_analytics1/_index.md

 ### Assumptions

-This implementation assumes that you are comfortable using the AWS CLI.
+This implementation assumes that you are comfortable using the AWS Command Line Interface (CLI).
 If you've not installed the AWS CLI, follow the  [installation of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) instructions.
 The implementation also assumes you  using the default AWS CLI profile or you've set the corresponding session based shell variables [AWS_PROFILE](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) and [AWS_DEFAULT_REGION](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
 Otherwise, if you are using a named profile be sure to either the `---profile <profile-name> and --region <aws-region>` arguments to your CLI commands.

 ## IoT Analytics Channel